 I used 5 of these on my project.
-(Found here on Amazon – FYI this is an affiliate link) They need to be rotated down the length of the boards with one on top, one on bottom, one on top, etc. This will ensure that equal pressure is delivered.
+(Found here on Amazon – FYI this is an affiliate link) They need to be rotated down the length of the boards with one on top, one on the bottom, one on top, etc. This will ensure that equal pressure is delivered.

-At both ends of the table top, I attach two 2x4s using two bar clamps.
-This method is called a caul clamp, and its purpose is to force the table top to stay level.
+At both ends of the tabletop, I attach two 2x4s using two bar clamps.
+This method is called a caul clamp, and its purpose is to force the tabletop to stay level.
 (Please pardon all of the tags.
 I am notorious for never removing them).

-Once everything is clamped up, leave it to dry over night.
+Once everything is clamped up, leave it to dry overnight.
 Then unclamp everything and get busy sanding.
-If you have a dust bag that attaches to your sander, clean it out and use it to collect the cedar dust.
+If you have a dust bag that attaches to your sander, clean it out, and use it to collect the cedar dust.
 (I’ll explain why in a bit).

 I spent about 30 minutes sanding each section.
 I also sanded the bottom, but not quite as thoroughly.
 You just want to make sure that the bottom does not have any splinters or rough areas.

-If you are splitting your table top into two sections as I did, repeat the glue-up process for the second half.
+If you are splitting your tabletop into two sections as I did, repeat the glue-up process for the second half.
 Then, do a final glue-up for the two finished sections.

 This is also a good time to try out a few stains.
 You can see that I tested several stains on the bottom of my table.
 This is the best way to see how things will look if you don’t have any extra wood.
-After you finish, test the table top fit on whatever surface it will be used.
+After you finish, test the tabletop fit on whatever surface it will be used.

-Seam touch ups For the Table Top Build…
+Seam Touch Ups For the Table Top Build…

 Okay.
 Remember how I said to save the cedar dust from the sanding.
 Well, this is what I like to do.
 (I have zoomed in on a seam where the edges did not get a super tight fit all the way through.
-It looks really big in this image, but in reality it is not very wide at all.
-You can see that is is about the same width as the grain running through the boards.
+It looks really big in this image, but in reality, it is not very wide at all.
+You can see that it is about the same width as the grain running through the boards.
 This spot is about 5″ long).